jam3gw/QuickTutorApp/README.md

 if you delete and re-make the database, remake the migrations BEFORE creation of the superuser

 ### Migrate
+Run these commands after deleting postgres and remaking the database.
 ````
 python3 manage.py makemigrations
 python3 manage.py migrate